gitpython-developers/gitdb/README.rst

 REQUIREMENTS
 ============

-* Python  Nose - for running the tests
+* pytest - for running the tests

 SOURCE
 ======